 Mending a Broken Heart

 January 18 was a sad day for Sonja Hunt-Ballwegg.
-A close friend lay dying and mutual friends from out of town had come to say goodbye to their friend.
-The friends gathered at Sonja’s home in Sun City West home to discuss the situation.
+A close friend lay dying and mutual friends from out of town had come to say goodbye.
+They gathered at Sonja’s home in Sun City West to visit.

 “I knew something was terribly wrong,” Sonja remembers.

-She didn’t want to alarm her friends so she excused herself and ran to her bedroom where she took a baby aspirin hoping it would relieve the pain, but the pain only intensified.
+She didn’t want to alarm her friends so she excused herself and ran to her bedroom where she took a baby aspirin hoping it would relieve the pain, but it only intensified.
 “I felt horrible,” she says.

 She called for her husband and asked him to call 911.
 The paramedics arrived and rushed Sonja to the emergency department at Banner Del E. Webb Medical Center.